MathiasStokholm/Dragons/README.md

 npm install
 ```

-To start the frontend service is development mode (with hot realoading), run:
+To start the frontend service is development mode (with hot reloading), run:

 ```bash
 npm run start